Homer the Vigilante: Production

 Sam Neill guest starred in the episode as Molloy.

 The episode was written by John Swartzwelder and directed by Jim Reardon.
 New Zealand actor Sam Neill guest starred in the episode as Molloy, the cat burglar.
 Executive producer David Mirkin thought Neill, a big Simpsons fan, was "lovely" to direct.
 Mirkin also said Neill was "really game" and did "a terrific job".
-Neill considers recording this episode to be a "high-point" of his career.
+Neill considered this episode to be a "high-point" of his career.
 One scene features Kent Brockman reporting on the burglaries.
 Mirkin said this was a joke the staff enjoyed doing because it pointed out how negative and mean-spirited news broadcasts can be, and how they are seemingly "always trying to scare everybody" by creating panic and depression.